creamakerspace/website/content/community.md

 ### Day Pass

+We emphasize membership because our priority is building an active community of makers.
+That said, we recognize that some may have interest in using the space infrequently.
 For one-off utilization of the space (outside of Open House night), we charge a fixed rate of <span class="has-text-danger">$20 for the day</span>.

 Some equipment still requires completion of a training class (or paying for an operator).
 And some equipment has a machine time usage cost.